South Carolina Subsys Injury Lawsuits

 Subsys is a fentanyl-based pain reliever.
 Subsys was approved by the FDA in 2012.
 It is a sublingual (under the tongue) fentanyl spray approved for the treatment of break-through pain for cancer patients.

 Why is Subsys dangerous?

-Insys employees posed as doctors and other healthcare professionals and lied to insurance companies to get approval for repayment for the drug.
+Insys employees posed as doctors and other healthcare professionals and lied to insurance companies to get approval for reimbursement for the drug.
 As one employee told Fusion TV, “10 percent of the patients — the charts that came over — or less were cancer patients.
 That’s not a lot of money.
-Nobody’s going to get rich off of that.
+Nobody’s going to get rich off that.
 But you have this whole other world of everybody.
 That ‘my back hurts’ money.
 ‘My knee hurts’ money.”